a6502/jobcenter/doc/jcl.md

 ### Task

 A step in a workflow.
-A tasks can be a 'action', a 'workflow', a 'procedure' or a 'system task'.
+A tasks can be an 'action', a 'workflow', a 'procedure' or a 'system task'.

-- action
+- **action**
-Step executed by a external worker
+  A step executed by a external worker
-- workflow
+- **workflow**
   A call to another workflow, creating a child-job.
-- procedure
+- **procedure**
   A stored procedure in the database that contains the JobCenter schema.
-- 'system task'
+- **'system task'**
   Workflow primitives like 'if' and 'while' are implemented as 'system tasks'.

 ### Job